Protect an Application

 }

-We will add it to the above referenced /var/www/nginx folder, when we define our setup environments.
+We will place it in the /var/www/nginx folder, as mentioned earlier, when we set up our environment.

-5. Time to configure the environment to play with.
-If you want to run heimdall as proxy, create or copy the following docker-compose.yaml file and modify it to include the correct paths to your heimdall-config.yaml, upstream-rules.yaml, policy.rego, idp.nginx and the jwks.json files from above:
+6. Now, let’s configure the environment.
+To run heimdall as a proxy, create or modify a docker-compose.yaml file.
+Be sure to update it with the correct paths to your heimdall-config.yaml, upstream-rules.yaml, policy.rego, idp.nginx, and jwks.json files created earlier.

 services: